Warm-starting outer approximation for parameterized convex MINLP: Theoretical justifications

 \begin{remark} Since we assume that the LICQ holds for (NLP($\hat{y}$, $\lambda$)) for any optimal solution $x$, we know that $\T_{\hat{y}, \lambda}(x) = \mathcal{L}_{\hat{y}, \lambda}(x)$ (see \cite[p.
 323]{Nocedal_Wright_2006}). \end{remark}

-In the framework of warm-starting for parametrized MINLP that we use, reusing the set $\Omega(\X, \lambda)$ is a key component.
+In the framework of warm-starting for parameterized MINLP that we use, reusing the set $\Omega(\X, \lambda)$ is a key component.
 We therefore want to understand what the relation is between the optimal solutions of \eqref{eq:p_lambda} and (MILP($\X$, $\lambda$)) when $\lambda$ changes.
-Specifically, consider the situation that ($P_{\lambda^0}$) has been solved with $\Omega(\X, \lambda^0)$ as the polyhedral outer approximation.
-If we now pick $\lambda^1 \in B(\lambda^0, \delta)$ for some small $\delta > 0$, will the solution of (MILP($\X$, $\lambda^1$)) directly give the solution for ($P_{\lambda^1}$) meaning that only one iteration of the OA algorithm is needed?
-This is not true in general which we show with Example \ref{ex:int_jump}.
+Specifically, consider the situation where ($P_{\lambda^0}$) has been solved with $\Omega(\X, \lambda^0)$ as the linear relaxation.
+If we now pick $\lambda^1 \in B(\lambda^0, \delta) \cap P$ for some small $\delta > 0$, will the solution of (MILP($\X$, $\lambda^1$)) directly give the solution for ($P_{\lambda^1}$) meaning that only one iteration of the OA algorithm is needed?
+This is not true in general as we show with Example \ref{ex:int_jump}.
 However, in some situations, depending on the optimal solution of (MILP($\X, \lambda^1$)), we do obtain the optimal solution of ($P_{\lambda^1}$) in one iteration, which is shown in Theorem \ref{thm:stability}.
 Furthermore, a sufficient condition for when this happens is given in Theorem \ref{thm:lambda_stable}.